 Our community engagement began in 2016 with a visit from our neighbouring high school.
-It has since grown from strength to strength and now involves many different organisations and individuals from across the BioQuarter campus and our neighbouring communities, delivering a vibrant collection of activities.
+It has since grown from strength to strength and now involves many different organisations and individuals from across Edinburgh BioQuarter and our neighbouring communities, delivering a vibrant collection of activities.

 Building community connections

 Our community engagement was initially developed by the Centre for Regenerative Medicine (CRM), a University of Edinburgh medical research centre located at Edinburgh BioQuarter, where it was pioneered by Dr Cathy Southworth.

 It began in 2016, with a visit to the centre by a group of pupils from the neighbouring high school – Castlebrae Community High School.
 At the end of the visit, Kelsey Wallace plucked up the courage to ask Cathy whether any work experience opportunities were available to her during the summer.

 Nothing of this kind had been offered in the past, however a spark was lit in Cathy’s mind and she started thinking about the need to provide opportunities to young people from the local community.